Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Experiments

-Also, we include the results of \oracle which is identical to SPECTER/\sys except that its triples are generated from the labels of validation and test set of \dataset.
+Also, we compare against \oracle which is identical to \sys except that its triplets are generated based on \dataset's validation and test set using their gold labels.
 For example, papers with the same MAG labels are positives and papers with different labels are negatives.
-Similarly, the ground truth for the other tasks is used, i.e., clicked recommendations are considered as positives etc.\footnote{We under-sample triples from the classification tasks to ensure a balanced triple distribution over the tasks.} In total, this procedure creates 106K training triples for \oracle.
-Accordingly, \oracle represents an estimate for the upper bound for the results that can be achieved with the current setting (triplet margin loss and SciBERT encoder).
+Similarly, the ground truth of the other tasks is used, i.e., clicked recommendations are considered as positives etc. In total, this procedure creates 106K training triplets for \oracle.
+Moreover, we under-sample triplets from the classification tasks to ensure a balanced triplet distribution over the tasks.
+Accordingly, \oracle represents an estimate for the performance upper bound that can be achieved with the current setting (triplet margin loss and SciBERT encoder).